r-bengtsson/Creative-Music-Sound-System-for-MiSTer/README.md

 5. Some games require you to run the CMSDRV.COM/SBC-CMS.COM driver before launching the game.
 The driver can be unloaded by adding /U command when relaunching the driver.
 Drivers can be found in the Files/System Drivers folder.

 6. If none of above options work, then you probably have the wrong version of the game.

 _ _ _

+## Creative Music System and the Miles Sound System

+A user named Tronix on the Vogons forum has made a midi driver using the Miles Sound System drivers to make alot more games compatible with the CMS.
+It involves a little more work to get those games working.

+You can find more information about that in the [VOGONS.org forum](https://www.vogons.org/viewtopic.php?f=24&t=43553&p=423974)
+I have saved the CMS MSS drivers in the Files / System Drivers folder for preservation.

+_ _ _